Bloodline (Cary novel): Plot summary

 Quincey Harker comes to England, and Lily Shaw, John's sister, invites him to stay at Carfax Hall, John and Lily's house, as thanks for saving John's life.
 However, Harker begins to seduce Lily, which worries John, as he's seen Harker's cruelty in the trenches.
 At the same time, Mary and John begin to fall in love, as Mary is John's main nurse at the hospital and they see each other for most of the day.
 Soon, John is recovered and discharged from the hospital.

 Harker leaves for London to do some work, and when he returns he tells John that his services are needed there for a few days.
 While he's gone, he proposes to Mary in a letter.
 When John returns, he goes to Mary's house with a note left for him saying that Lily and Harker have eloped and gone to Transylvania.
 Dr. Seward learns of Harker's mysterious nature, and realises that he is a vampire.
 With Van Helsing's bag of vampire slaying tools, John and Mary follow Harker to Transylvania.
 They also read the collection of journals that is the original Dracula book.

 John and Mary reach Castle Dracula several days after Harker and Lily.
 Once there, they learn that Mina, Quincey Harker's mother, is married to Count Tepes, son of Dracula, and that Quincey is Dracula's grandson.
 It is also revealed that John Shaw is Quincey's half-brother and Lily is John's half-sister, not his full sister as he always thought, who from birth was chosen to marry Quincey.
 John and Lily's mother, Rosemary Shaw, who was believed to be dead, is also found living at the castle as a vampire.
-It is all part of a master plan thought up by Tepes to raise the House of Dracul back to power with John and Quincey both united by Lily.
+It is all part of a master plan thought up by Tepes to raise the House of Dracula back to power with John and Quincey both united by Lily.